olivierfriard/BORIS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+See http://www.boris.unito.it/pages/report_a_bug.html for details
 title: ''
 labels: ''
 assignees: ''